cloudmesh-community/sp20-516-251/chapter/al-google-natural-language.md

 Natural language processing(NPL) is the combination of machine learning and linguistics.
-It has become one of the most popular tool and has been used in all areas of our life.
+It has become one of the most popular tool and has been used in all areas of our life[sp-20-251-NPLGoogleCloud].
 Natural language uses machine learning to reveal the structure and meaning of text.You can extract information about people places, and events, and better understand social media sentiment and customer conversations.
 Natural language enables your to analyze text and also